 ‘A mentor is someone who allows you to see the hope inside yourself.

 ‘Why do we fall?’
 Alfred famously asks Bruce Wayne.

 And this holds true in real life as well.
 It’s absolutely normal to fail.
-Because that phrase of failure being the stepping stone to success isn’t just a phrase.
-Every successful person has had to fail numerous times to get that one final all important hit that changed his life.
+Because that phrase of failure is the stepping stone to success isn’t just a phrase.
+Every successful person has had to fail numerous times to get that one final all-important hit that changed his life.
 Success never happens by accident, it is a process that is predominantly filled with failures that help you see your shortcomings and work on them so that you’re ready for success.

 What are we trying to say here?

 Don’t be too hard on yourself.
 Fall down seven times, get up eight.
 If you keep at your craft, with everything you’ve got, and get your planning and set up right then there’s no stopping you.
 If not immediately, definitely eventually.

 5) Keep a steady stream of Income